-The Pharmacy Practice Residency is a twelve-month PGY1 program designed and structured to provide the organized health care practice community and the pharmacy profession with knowledgeable, creative, and resourceful practitioners who can provide direct patient care services in an institutional practice environment.
-It supplements an academic pharmacy education and provides the opportunity and necessary stimulus for graduate pharmacists to develop their knowledge and expertise in the provision of pharmaceutical care.
-The program is designed to accommodate the training needs of the Doctor of Pharmacy degree graduate.
+The PGY1 Pharmacy Practice Residency is an American Society of Health System Pharmacists (ASHP) accredited twelve-month program designed and structured to provide the organized health care practice community and the pharmacy profession with knowledgeable, creative, and resourceful practitioners who can provide direct patient care services in an institutional practice environment.
+The program supplements an academic pharmacy education and provides the opportunity and necessary stimulus for Doctor of Pharmacy degree graduates to develop their knowledge and expertise in the provision of pharmacy practice.

 Applicants must be Doctor of Pharmacy graduates from an ACPE-accredited school or college of pharmacy; be licensed or eligible for pharmacist licensure in Virginia; and possess requisite patient care training or experience.
 Pharmacy residents must acquire and maintain a valid license to practice pharmacy in Virginia.
 The successful applicant must possess exceptional knowledge, communication skills, and leadership qualities.

 The program is comprised of required, selective and elective rotations.
-The rotations are generally five weeks in duration; however, the Administration rotation is a combined partial-block and longitudinal rotation to provide the equivalent of five weeks.
-The selective rotation is based on the resident's prior APPE experiences, and is reviewed with the resident prior to the beginning of the program.
+The rotations are generally five weeks in duration; however, the primary care and staffing/operation rotations are longitudinal over the course of the year The selective rotation is based on the resident's prior APPE experiences, and is reviewed with the resident prior to the beginning of the program.
 The elective rotations are based on the resident's professional interests.
-The operations/staffing experience is a longitudinal rotation.

 Departmental Administration and Leadership

 Drug Information and Drug Policy Development

 Selective Rotations (1 - dependent on previous APPE rotation experience)